 CLASSIFICATION NUMBER 7016

-IMMEDIATE SUPERVISOR Director of Residence Life and Services
+IMMEDIATE SUPERVISOR Director of Residence Life, Housing and Dining Services

 MINIMUM ACCEPTABLE QUALIFICATIONS